So many of us would give anything to be able to travel the world full-time.

 What better way than housesitting to travel with all the comforts and amenities of home without the crippling expense of fancy hotels?

-Even if you rent out spacious homes when you travel, the homeowner will have removed most of their personal items from the property before you move in, leaving you with fewer amenities, comforts and entertainment options.
+Even if you rent out spacious homes or entire apartments when you travel, the homeowner will have removed most of their personal items from the property before you move in, leaving you with fewer amenities, comforts and entertainment options.

 But when you move into a housesit, the homeowner will most likely leave the house exactly as it was before you arrived, and will let you “help yourself” to all the amenities on offer.